Starting a Two-Way Radio Network

 Ham: Amateur radio.

-HF: High Frequency signals (operators in this range often refer to it as “shortwave radio”).
+HF: High Frequency signals (often referred to as “shortwave radio”).

 MURS: Multi-Use Radio Service frequencies in the VHF range.